steffest/BassoonTracker/readme.md

 If you have ever heard of [Protracker](https://en.wikipedia.org/wiki/Protracker) or [Fasttracker](https://en.wikipedia.org/wiki/FastTracker_2), then you know the drill,
 if not, then you are probably too young :-)

-It needs a modern browser that support WebAudio, it works best in Chrome.
+It needs a modern browser that support WebAudio.
+It's tested to work on Chrome, Firefox, Safari, Edge, Chrome on Android, mobile Safari and the Samsung Android Browser. it works best in Chrome.

 Features
 - load, play, edit and save Protracker compatible module files